cometaj2/hcli_core/README.rst

 Open a different shell window.

-You may need to restart your shell after the huckle CLI install command below to be able to invoke the sample HCLI by name directly (e.g. hg).
+Setup the huckle env eval in your .bash_profile (or other bash configuration) to avoid having to execute eval everytime you want to invoke HCLIs by name (e.g. hg).

 .. code-block:: console